-Brick, an alcoholic ex-football player, drinks his days away and resists the affections of his wife, Maggie.
-His reunion with his father, Big Daddy, who is dying of cancer, jogs a host of memories and revelations for both father and son.
+Brick Pollitt (Paul Newman), an alcoholic ex-football player, drinks his days away and resists the affections of his wife, Maggie (Dame Elizabeth Taylor).
+His reunion with his father, Big Daddy (Burl Ives), who is dying of cancer, jogs a host of memories and revelations for both father and son.

-Texan rancher Bick Benedict visits a Maryland farm to buy a prize horse.
-Whilst there he meets and falls in love with the owner's daughter Leslie, they are married immediately and return to his ranch.
-The story of their family and its rivalry with cowboy and (later oil tycoon) Jett Rink unfolds across two generations.Written by
+Texan rancher Jordan "Bick" Benedict, Jr. (Rock Hudson) visits a Maryland farm to buy a prize horse.
+While there he meets and falls in love with the owner's daughter Leslie (Dame Elizabeth Taylor), they are married immediately and return to his ranch.
+The story of their family and its rivalry with cowboy and (later oil tycoon) Jett Rink (James Dean) unfolds across two generations.Written by

 Col Needham <email@example.com>

 This movie spent an entire year in the editing suites.
 See more »

 At the pool party, the square dancers' moves do not match the caller's instructions.
 See more »

 [they pull up to the Lynnton estate and stop as horses jump over the fence in front of them]

 There he is, there's the stallion.
 That's War Winds.

 [turns to Bick]